gezero/EulerPython/README.md

 This problem probably wants us to finally create the sieve.
 I already have it, so again easy solution not much to learn here.
 Day 8
 -----
 I decided to version the progress.
 I created github repository and put the code inside.
-In problem 8 I was practicing how to *work with characters of a string* and convert *string to integer*.
+In problem eight I was practicing how to *work with characters of a string* and convert *string to integer*.
 To be honest I do not like the global methods - `len`, `str`, `int`.
 I am used to have this methods on my objects from ruby - size/lenght is attribute of an object why is len a global function?
-I also learned that the `range` function that i used in the for cycles is also a global function.
 Day 9
 -----
-I had a chance to *sort an array* in Python when solving problem 9.
+I had a chance to *sort an array* in Python when solving problem nine.
 I was again surprised that the `sorted` method flies in the air in global namespace.
 From the [list of build in functions](https://docs.python.org/3/library/functions.html) I also learned that the `range` function that I used in the `for` cycles is also a global function.
 It is obvious of course.
 Day 10
 ------
 Another easy problem if you already have the sieve.